dulucas/UVO_Challenge/README.md

 # UVO_Challenge

+## Update
+Pretrained model deleted because I have no space left on my google drive..
+Please contact me directly if you need the pretrained models.

 ## Team Alpes_runner Solutions
 This is an official repo for our UVO Challenge solutions for Image/Video-based open-world segmentation.
 Our team "Alpes_runner" achieved the **best performance** on both Image/Video-based benchmarks.
 More details about the workshop can be found [here](https://sites.google.com/view/unidentified-video-object/home?authuser=0).